Adaptive Exploration for Latent-State Bandits: Probing for State Fingerprint

 \section{Probing for State Fingerprint}

-While LC-UCB demonstrates strong performance in many scenarios, this approach has a fundamental limitation: when multiple states produce similar rewards for the same arm, the lagged context cannot distinguish between them\footnote{Similar to the statistical notion of identifiability}.
-This section introduces probing strategies that resolve state ambiguity by constructing richer observations we call \textit{state fingerprints}.
+LC-UCB can fail when multiple states give similar rewards for the same arm, because the lagged context may not distinguish them\footnote{Similar to the statistical notion of identifiability}.
+Probing addresses this ambiguity by collecting multi-arm reward summaries, which we call \textit{state fingerprints}.

 \begin{example} Consider the illustrative example shown in \Cref{tbl:state-ambiguity}, where each entry is the mean reward under the given state and arm.
 When LC-UCB observes the context $(a_{t-1} = 0, r_{t-1} = 0.4)$, this observation is consistent with two possible states: states 0 and 1.
 Critically, these states have \emph{different} optimal arms: arm 0 is optimal in state 0 (since $0.4 >0.3$), while arm 1 is optimal in state 1 (since $0.5>0.4$).
 Thus, the lagged context alone can be non-identifying in such scenarios, motivating a probing approach.